ChrisCoffey/Articles/content/posts/long_reads/heroku_dyno_analysis.md

 It is surprisingly easy to deploy an application that behaves differently than you'd expect, although their documentation does warn about this.
 In this post I explain how I think about Heroku's abstractions.
 I also share some research on the performance/behavior of their various dyno classes and my recommendations for which classes to select vs. avoid.

+If you're familiar with Heroku's platform, I suggest skipping ahead to [exploring CPU-intensive workloads](#exploring-cpu-intensive-workload-variability).

 ### Platform overview